 Contactless Position Measurement System

-[31-MAR-23] Our Contactless Positioner Measurement System (CPMS) is designed to permit automatic alignment of highly-reflecting, precision components that cannot or should not be touched by human hands until they are ready to be bolted together.
+[13-JUL-23] Our Contactless Positioner Measurement System (CPMS) is designed to permit automatic alignment of highly-reflecting, precision components that cannot or should not be touched by human hands until they are ready to be bolted together.
 In the case of Superconducting Radio Frequency (SRF) string assembly, human contact increases the chance of contamination, which ruins the performance of an SRF cavity.
 In the case of the components of a fusion reactor, these are likely to be radioactive, and so must be handled for as short a time as possible by humans.
 Measuring the location of highly-reflecting objects is challenging.
 The CPMS uses an infrared background to capture stereoscopic silhouette images of highly-reflecting metallic objects, which we then analyze to determine the location and orientation of these objects.
 The reflections of ambient light that make it so difficult to locate these objects are subdued by the use of an infrared background in a room in which the only ambient light comes from fluorescent or solid-state lamps.
-Development of the CPMS is funded by the United States Department of Energy (DoE) under Grant 13557088.
+Development of the CPMS is funded by the United States Department of Energy (DoE) under SBIR Phase I grant number 13557088.
+Our Phase I work is on-going, but we have already applied for SBIR Phase II under grant number 13862200.